The

 conclusion is contrary to the global free trade delusions.

-Africa also has many smart people who have been trained at
+Africa also has many smart people who have been trained at the

-the universities (especially abroad).
-But this valuable
+universities (especially abroad).
+But this valuable human capital is

-human capital is largely lost the continent because Africa
+largely lost the continent because Africa is not attractive for the

-rarely return to their home countries.
+elite and the educated academics rarely return to their home

-The honest customs protectionism by politicians and the
+The honest customs protectionism by politicians and the press

-subsidy protectionism against it deemed necessary.
+protectionism against it deemed necessary.

-Agriculture, for example, funded annually with about 350
+Agriculture, for example, funded annually with about 350 billion

-billion euros which is
+euros which is

 totally unnecessary and